 Repolarization Descriptors

 All digital ECG files were automatically analyzed using custom written software package.
-The Total Cosine R-to T (TCRT) and the so-called T wave morphology dispersion (TMD) were calculated every 5 seconds in representative QRS-T complexes of overlapping 10-second ECG segments using a custom written software package that implemented previously published methods (Acar, Yi, Hnatkova, & Malik, 1999).
+The QRS-T angle calculated as Total Cosine R-to T (TCRT) and the so-called T wave morphology dispersion (TMD) were calculated every 5 seconds in representative QRS-T complexes of overlapping 10-second ECG segments using a custom written software package that implemented previously published methods (Acar, Yi, Hnatkova, & Malik, 1999).
+TCRT is a measure of the vectorial deviation between depolarization and repolarization waves and is calculated as average of cosines of the angles between the three-dimensional T wave and QRS loop vectors.
+The three dimensional vectorial representation of the electrical signal is accomplished with application of singular value decomposition to the eight independent surface ECG leads to produce a system of 3 independent orthogonal leads that contain 99% of the ECG energy.
+The TCRT technology has been shown to offer risk prediction advantages compared to other possibilities of QRS-T angle measurement (Hnatkova et al, 2017).

 Mean values during the first hour and the last hour of the repeated recordings were used to confirm their intra-subject stability with repeated measures ANOVA (Poulikakos, Banerjee, & Malik, 2013).
 The average value over the first hour of all the repeated recordings for each patient was used for the outcome analysis for this study.
 The TCRT is an expression of spatial QRS-T angle and reflects global repolarization heterogeneity and TMD reflects the morphologic differences of the T-wave patterns between different ECG leads.
 For the purposes of this analysis TCRT was converted to degrees.

 Statistical Analysis